What to do when you are diagnosed with cancer?

 “Cancer” may be one of the most frightening words in the medical world.
-A person’s life changes suddenly and profoundly after cancer is diagnosed.
-Before cancer treatment starts, a patient has to go through many emotional and mental challenges.
-Sometimes after cancer is diagnosed, the patient goes into the depressing phase, which is not a good sign for the patient and their good wishes.
-Because in the life of a person many more people are associated with him.
-In the journey of cancer, not only a person struggles, but the people living around him or his family also struggle with him.
-It is advised that the patient take control of the situation as soon as possible because positive behaviour plays an immense role in curing any disease.
+A person’s life changes suddenly after the diagnosis.
+Before treatment starts, a patient has to go through many emotional and mental challenges.
+Sometimes after cancer diagnosis, the patient goes into the depressing phase, which is not a good sign for the patient and his family.
+In the journey of cancer, not only a person struggles, but it involves all the people around him.

-- After you diagnosed with cancer, try to get as much knowledge about your cancer like –
+- After cancer diagnosis, try to get as much knowledge you can acquire about this disease.

 - What type of cancer do you have?